Color with Fuzzy!

 Boutonnieres and single rose blossoms are very beautiful.
 My favorite is a realistic rose bud.
 Many people like long stemmed roses.
 Some of these are wild roses and primroses.
 Choose your favorite!

-You'll love the lace, ribbons and vases full of rose bouquets.
+You'll love these rose coloring pages with lace, ribbons and vases full of rose bouquets.

 A compass rose is the symbol on a map or compass that points to magnetic north.
 These are pretty enough to color.
 You can share with your geography teacher!

-This rosette coloring page is super cool.
+This rosette coloring page is a highly detailed rose coloring page.
 High school kids and adults will find it a real challenge.

 Roses are for both children and adults.